fraunhofer-isi/micat/doc/source/api/api.md

 It demonstrates an example JSON payload, including user input about energy efficiency measures.

 The API does not convert **units**.
 Energy related values need to be specified in the unit **ktoe**.
-If your user input is specified in different units or you want to visuallize results in different units, you need to implement corresponding unit conversions.
+If your user input is specified in different units or you want to visualize results in different units, you need to implement corresponding unit conversions.

 Fractions need to specified (and are returned) as decimal numbers, e.g. 0.1 instead of 10 %.
-Therfore, you might need a conversion factor of 100 in some use cases.
+Therefore, you might need a conversion factor of 100 in some use cases.